 For lightweight and ultralightweight backpackers, the combined weight of food and water will regularly exceed that of all the gear they are carrying.
 For example, five days food equates to approximately 10 lbs (4.5 kg).
 Half a gallon of water is roughly 4 lbs (1.8 kg).
 That’s 14 lbs (6.35 kg) total for a pretty standard haul.
 It adds up very quickly.

-Therefore, when it comes to food and water weight, the overriding question hikers need to ask themselves is as follows:
+Therefore, when it comes to food and water weight, the overriding question backpackers need to ask themselves before heading out into the wilderness is as follows: